NIK-99/myarticles/Kubernetes/Network/BasicOfNetwork.md

 - `NetworkPolicy` uses:
 	- `podSelector` to **select pods based on their labels**.
 	- `namespaceSelector` to **select pods in specific namespaces**.
+### Example Use Cases:

+1. **Restricting Pod Communication**: You can use NetworkPolicies to limit communication between different services or applications within your cluster to increase security.
+For instance, only allow the frontend pods to communicate with backend pods.
+2. **Isolating External Traffic**: Control and restrict external traffic entering your cluster using specific ingress policies to harden the cluster against external threats.
 ###
 ###
 ###